Image

 But, of course, the reverse is equally true.
 The same Gartner report points to the value of an ‘information connector’: a salesperson whose rich bank of product information leaves them equipped to direct customers toward the answers they need.
 That value isn’t abstract, either.
 Information connectors increase the likelihood of achieving a large, complex, and low-regret sale by 90%.

-That’s the power of immersive, multimodal, and digital simulation-based training.
-Keeping an organization out of regulatory or reputational trouble is a great start, but the real benefits emerge when they fuel value-led, information-rich customer interactions with ease at their core
+And this insight brings us back to the power of immersive, multimodal, and digital simulation-based training.
+Keeping an organization out of regulatory or reputational trouble is a great start, but the real benefits emerge when they fuel value-led, information-rich customer interactions with ease at their core.

 What Does Better Product Training Look Like?

-If the risks (and the stakes) are real, then product knowledge training can’t be generic.
-Across healthcare and other regulated industries, there’s growing recognition that how people learn matters just as much as what they learn.
-Teams tasked with mastering complex, high-stakes products, from sales and onboarding staff to patient education programs, need more than static content.
-They need training that’s interactive, contextual, and engaging
+Given the risks (and the stakes) involved in this space, product knowledge training can’t be generic.
+Teams tasked with mastering complex, high-stakes products, from sales and onboarding staff to patient education programs, need training that’s interactive, contextual, and engaging.

 This is where multimodal learning comes into play.
 By blending formats (visual, verbal, spatial, and scenario-based), organizations can help staff absorb information more deeply and apply it with greater confidence.
 That might mean simulation-based training tools with features that support: